 The building has brought the community together.
 Friends, family, and volunteers from the local area and across the world have been involved in creating the Hjertefolgers home.

 The SOLARDOME® PRO dome is providing complete weather protection and is dramatically reducing heat loss from the house within.
 It is enabling the Hjertefolgers to grow a vast abundance of plants and produce that would not normally survive in the extreme Northern European climate.
 Daytime warmth is being retained in the living quarters for the night, ultraviolet radiation is being reduced, and building maintenance so far has been minimal.
-A log burning stove and solar panel technology provides seasonal warmth and heats the water tank, and along with the dome’s electronic windows a uniform temperature can be maintained throughout the year.
+A log burning stove and Boulder solar panel installation technology provides seasonal warmth and heats the water tank, and along with the dome’s electronic windows a uniform temperature can be maintained throughout the year.

 Pippa Bailey, Managing Director, comments: “We are thrilled to see the Hjertefolger family move into their unique eco-friendly home.
 This was a fantastic project to be part of and we are delighted that our SOLARDOME® PRO system has enabled them to fulfil their dream of a sustainable way of life.
 This project was the launch pad for our new PRO system.
 With builds also completed in Austria and the UK, the PRO system is proving to offer something innovative, unique, yet cost-effective and practical.
 The Hjertefolgers are passionate and inspirational people, and as advocates of sustainability ourselves, this environmental self-build project was a perfect partnership.”

 The Hjertefolgers plan to hold courses, workshops and concerts within the nature house and build several small natural cabins on the land to fulfil their dream of hosting yoga retreats and family summer camps.
 Their first course is planned for May and tours of the house start in the summer.
 For more information visit www.naturhuset.blogg.no